Epicpkmn11/pk11.us/pages/story-recs.md

 permalink: /about/story-recs
 ---
 ## Story recommendations
-These are sorta sorted by how much I liked them, but I wanted to split all the Kammiverse and Troubleverse stories to their own categories since there's several each and they're set in shared universes.
-I really liked every story on this page, so even if its lower down I still thoroughly recommend it. ^-^
+I wanted to write up a bit of a list of stories I like incase someone ever asks me for recommendations or something, so here it is.
+They're sorta sorted by how much I liked them, but I wanted to split all the Kammiverse and Troubleverse stories to their own categories since there's several each and they're set in shared universes so if you like one chances are you'll like more.
+Also, I really liked every story on this page, so even if its lower down I still thoroughly recommend it. ^-^

-Should probably note that most of these will have trans lesbian protagonists as I like reading stories that feel relatable I guess...
-I'd say they're still well written enough to probably be enjoyable for everyone though so my recommendation still applies to everyone, just more so if your a gay trans girl. ;P
+Should probably note that most of these have trans lesbian protagonists as I like reading stories that feel relatable I guess...
+I'd say they're still well written enough to probably be enjoyable for everyone though so my recommendation still applies to everyone, just more so if you're a gay trans girl. ;P

 I'll be abbreviating the site names when linking these stories, the sites are:
 - [(SH)](https://scribblehub.com "Scribble Hub"): Scribble Hub, this is my personal favorite site for reading on.
 Most of the stories I link will be on here.